 What is Hargreaves Plants trying to achieve?

-To take soft fruit, asparagus and ornamental crops from varietal selection to producing plants of the highest global standard in an economic and environmentally-friendly manner.
+To take soft fruit, asparagus and rhubarb crops from varietal selection to producing plants of the highest global standard in an economic and environmentally-friendly manner.

 In most growing areas of the world, the cost of production is rising rapidly.
 As a result it is vital to maximise quality in all stages of production.
 Hargreaves Plants provides a vital link in this chain.
 The quality of the initial planting stock is paramount to the successful production of any crop.
 Hargreaves Plants endeavours to offer the best possible quality planting material.

 In every crop over the years, plant breeders have continually improved varieties.
 This is equally true of all the crops in which Hargreaves Plants operates.
 A key objective is to identify improved varieties and introduce them to the market.

 Hargreaves Plants has close links with many breeding centres of true excellence, but has also established unique trialling facilities to identify varieties with more to offer both the consumer and the grower.
 As a propagator, Hargreaves Plants brings the highest quality plants of the newest varieties to the market rapidly.